 Job Search Resources

 If you don’t have a resume, we can help you change that!
 Recruiting Solutions has created a downloadable resume template that is an easy starting point for making your own resume.
 You can customize and save this template with your personal information.
-Save a digital copy of your resume on a flash drive, computer, or in your email so that you can access and update it as needed.
+FREE, Downloadable Resume Template Examples:

 Already have a resume, but looking to brush it up?
-Check out our list of resume tips on our blog.
+We have a variety of articles on resume advice:

 How to Prepare for An Interview

 - Thoroughly read the job description and understand what the company is looking for in a candidate.

 - Make a list of your skills and accomplishments and consider how they match up to the job description.

 - Research the company, and if you know who will be conducting the interview, find out more about his or her role within the company.

 - Practice common interview questions with a friend or family member before your interview.

 - If you are not familiar with the location of the company, try to drive your route at least once before the time of your interview.